takuya-jazeera/my-model-collections/README.md

 I'm not done add animations yet, but if you know about how to use rigged models you're the one.

+# Requirements

+I modeled them with Blender 4.0.
+I cannot ensure that you can edit them with previous version.
+You can learn how to make animation by watching videos in Youtube or something.

 # License

 I'm working on adding animation for each model but you are free to modify or try some motion